CieciaOne/configs/README.md

 # configs
-my config files for everyday use
+That is a repo of my config files used on linux machines for daily use It contains:
+- Bash
+- Vim
+- Xorg
+- I3